arista-netdevops-community/gnmi_demo_with_arista_eos/README.md

 </p>
 </details>

-##### update existing elements

-###### BGP neighbor element
+##### update existing elements BGP neighbor element

-if the BGP neighbor element already exists you can use these examples to update it.
-If the BGP neighbor element doesnt exist these examples will fail.
+if the BGP neighbor element already exists it will be updated If the BGP neighbor element doesnt exist the request will fail because some required data are missing in the field value of the update message

 ```
 ./gnmi -addr 10.83.28.203:6030 -username arista -password arista update '/network-instances/network-instance[name=default]/protocols/protocol[name=BGP]/bgp/neighbors/neighbor[neighbor-address=10.10.10.0]/config/peer-as' '110'